maziac/DeZog/design/design.md

 Therefore the debug adapter needs to keep track with a map or list of the variable references and the underlying objects.
 Unfortunately there is no information available from vscode whenever a variable reference is not required anymore.
 I.e. it is impossible to delete variable references and the underlying objects.
-Because of the asynchronicity it is also imposible to bound the deleting of objects to certain requests (like the stack trace request).
+Because of the asynchronicity it is also impossible to bound the deleting of objects to certain requests (like the stack trace request).

 It would be much easier if vscode (instead of using reference numbers) would offer the possibility to set a variables reference as an object.
 Then simply garbage collection would take care of unused objects.

 A way out would be to use a layer in between (between vscode and the emulator/socket).
-This layer would request all required data wenever a 'next' (step) has been performed.
+This layer would request all required data whenever a 'next' (step) has been performed.
 So all data is allocated for one 'step' only.
-At the start of the 'step' the old data is discarded and new data structures are allocated. vscode requests would be ansewered (immediately) just by returning the already received data.
+At the start of the 'step' the old data is discarded and new data structures are allocated. vscode requests would be answered (immediately) just by returning the already received data.

 Problem with this approach is that this layer would have to requests all data at once and for every step.
-E.g. even while stepping from one assembler instruction to the next all disassemblys (and, when this available later, all registers/stack objects for that call stack item) need to be retrieved from the emulator in advance.
+E.g. even while stepping from one assembler instruction to the next all disassemblies (and, when this available later, all registers/stack objects for that call stack item) need to be retrieved from the emulator in advance.
 Even if the data in the vscode UI is collapsed.

-This doesn't seem the rigth way.
+This doesn't seem the right way.
 Let's see how the discussion with vscode guys will turn out.

 # Other Components